-- Manage run-off flowrates, reducing the impact of urbanisation on flooding. - Protect or enhance water quality. - Are sympathetic to the environmental setting and the needs of the local community. - Provide a habitat for wildlife in urban watercourses.
+- Manage run-off flow-rates, reducing the impact of urbanisation on flooding. - Protect or enhance water quality. - Are sympathetic to the environmental setting and the needs of the local community. - Provide a habitat for wildlife in urban watercourses. - Encourage natural groundwater recharge (where appropriate).

-• Encourage natural groundwater recharge (where appropriate).
+They do this by: -

-They do this by dealing with run-off close to where the rain falls, managing potential pollution at its source and protecting water resources from point pollution (such as accidental spills).
+- Dealing with run-off close to where the rain falls. - Managing potential pollution at its source now and in the future. - Protecting water resources from point pollution (such as accidental spills).